Range Resources Corporation [RRC] stock Upgrade by Goldman analyst, price target now $31

 Sponsored

-Compared to the average trading volume of 4.15M shares, RRC reached a trading volume of 5849376 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for RRC stock reached $6.96 billion, with 238.02 million shares outstanding and 234.24 million shares in the current float.
+Compared to the average trading volume of 4.16M shares, RRC reached a trading volume of 3024600 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for RRC shares is $32.09 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on RRC stock is a recommendation set at 2.30.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.